temple (Buddhist)

 Christian churches built in Japan in the second half of the 16th century

-joining a temple as a priest or head priest, entering a temple, visiting a temple
+joining a temple as a priest or head priest

 one of the six administrators of a Zen temple (in charge of accounting)